Need help? We're here!

 The right planning goes a long way.
 Sketch out where things will sit, factor in the center of gravity, and try to balance the load front to rear and side to side.
 Don’t overthink it, just be smart about it.

 The sooner you spot issues, the easier they are to fix.
 A frayed strap might hold up during a quick haul across town, but that same strap could snap on a long-distance load.
-The trick is to replace parts before they become a problem, not after they mess up your day.
+The trick is to replace parts before they become a problem, not after they disrupt your day.

 Being aware of the rules puts you in control.
 If something changes, it’s better to hear it from a regulation sheet than during a roadside inspection.
 A little bit of prep time can save you from a lot of stress.